astronomer/docs/software/install-airgapped.md

 ## Step 30: Verify you can access the Software UI {#verify-you-can-access-the-software-ui}

-Go to `app.BASEDOMAIN` to see the Software UI.
+Visit `https://app.<base-domain>` in your web-browser to view Astronomer Software's web interface.

 Consider this your new Airflow control plane.
-From the Software UI, you'll be able to both invite and manage users as well as create and monitor Airflow Deployments on the platform.
+From the Astronomer Software UI, you'll be able to both invite and manage users as well as create and monitor Airflow Deployments on the platform.

 ## Step 31: Verify your TLS setup {#verify-your-tls-setup}